 Insurers are sometimes the next markup on the price.
 They end up distributing the costs of prescriptions between the patient and the insurer (often through the use of a PBM to do the work).
 In our health system, multiple insurers can mean multiple prices for a product (meaning more confusion for the consumer), as different insurers or players have varying levels of leverage in negotiation.
 If a patient has insurance options to choose from, it is important for the patient to determine the prices, co-pays and deductibles that an insurer is offering for specific drugs, in order to get the best value for the medications they will be taking.
 While insured patients may seem to be insulated from much of the out of pocket costs of medications, all insured patients face the danger of higher premiums.
-And with insurers such as United and Aetna joining with PBMs in an effort to have more cost control, it also opens another avenue for insurers to create more profit margin through the more unregulated PBM space.71 customary" price (U&C) otherwise known as the cash price, and also add a "dispensing fee", which was \$10.55 on average per script according to one report.72 The U&C is a markup based on a number of factors; setting the U&C price at or above the most profitable network pharmacy rate; setting generic prices as a percentage below the brand price, not a percentage above the acquisition cost; and setting a segment of drug prices in direct competition to local competitors to create an appearance of price competition.73 All of this means that retail prices are determined by the best way to game the payments that would be made to pharmacies by PBMs and insurers, not what delivers value to consumers.
+And with insurers such as United and Aetna joining with PBMs in an effort to have more cost control, it also opens another avenue for insurers to create more profit margin through the more unregulated PBM space.

+Pharmacies are the last markup in this process.
+They pay the actual acquisition cost (AAC) and then charge a "usual and customary" price (U&C) otherwise known as the cash price, and also add a "dispensing fee", which was \$10.55 on average per script according to one report.
+The U&C is a markup based on a number of factors; setting the U&C price at or above the most profitable network pharmacy rate; setting generic prices as a percentage below the brand price, not a percentage above the acquisition cost; and setting a segment of drug prices in direct competition to local competitors to create an appearance of price competition.
+All of this means that retail prices are determined by the best way to game the payments that would be made to pharmacies by PBMs and insurers, not what delivers value to consumers.
 And with so many steps, rebates, discounts and other pieces of this maze, there are numerous opportunities to raise the price.